lillianwang112/chinese-learning-app/README.md

 **Q: Can I delete cards I already know?**
 A: Yes!
 Click the edit (pencil) button on a deck, then delete individual cards you don't need.

+**Q: Can I rename a deck?**
+A: Yes!
+Click Edit on the deck and change the name at the top of the edit page.

+**Q: How does the mastery system work?**
+A: Cards progress through three stages: Not Started → Still Learning → Mastered.
+Your mastery score builds up with correct answers and goes down with wrong ones, but it's gradual — one mistake won't reset your progress.

 **Q: How does the spaced repetition work?**
 A: Cards you mark "I Know This" come back less frequently.
 Cards you mark "Still Learning" or get wrong in quizzes come back sooner for more practice.
+The spacing is proportional to your deck size so it feels natural.

+**Q: What's the difference between Writing Practice and Writing Test Mode?**
+A: In Practice mode, you can see the Chinese characters above while you draw.
+In Test mode, the characters are hidden — you only see pinyin and English, so you have to write from memory.
+You can press "Reveal" to check your answer.

 **Q: My progress disappeared!?**
 A: Your progress is saved in your browser's local storage.
 If you clear browser data or switch browsers, you'll lose progress.
 Use the Export button (green) to back up your deck (especially if you added/deleted words)!